Skip to content

 BytesInPerSec / BytesOutPerSec

-BytesInPerSec/BytesOutPerSec measure incoming and outgoing bytes.
-Disk throughput and network throughput can both become bottlenecks.
-If you are sending messages across data centers, have numerous Topics, or replicas are catching up to the Leader, network throughput can impact Kafka performance.
-These metrics help track network throughput on Brokers to identify bottlenecks.
+BytesInPerSec/BytesOutPerSec measure incoming/outgoing bytes.
+Typically, disk throughput and network throughput can both become bottlenecks.
+If you are sending messages across data centers, have numerous Topics, or replicas are catching up with the Leader, network throughput may affect Kafka's performance.
+These metrics help track network throughput on Brokers to identify where the bottleneck lies.

 Measurement kafka_topics